trevorbecker/rackspace-how-to/content/dedicated-hosting/firewall-manager-v2-access-list-rules.md

   **Example 1.1:** Example location of the access-list rules in Firewall Manager v2
   <!-- Image "FWCPv2 Article 5 Image Rules" --->

+### Access-list Rules

+Each environment at Rackspace is unique in its own way.
+However, there are standards we have implemented in each firewall environment to make some aspects of the access-list configuration uniform.

+- **101 ACL**: The 101 access-list is the ACL that is applied to the outside interface for traffic ingressing (coming toward) from the internet.
+The 101 access-list defines what traffic from the internet is allowed to enter into the environment.
+The 101 access-list is your Rackspace environment's first line of defense.
+If traffic is not explicitly permitted on it, traffic is implicitly denied by default.

+  **Warning:** The 101 access-list is the gatekeeper for network security to your environment.
+Do not open more access than is required.
+The potential for compromise increases as more access is opened.
+Think of this access-list as a wall in front of your infrastrcuture, as you poke more holes in it with acces-list entries, the higher the potential is for a breach.

+  **Warning:** Never configure source traffic of any to destination traffic of any over the protocol IP.
+IP is the entire IP suite